How to organize events - European Unity League

 After your event has finished, you have 30 days to upload the results.

 It may take up to 24h for the points to show up in the leaderboard.
-If you have any issues, please contact us.
+If you encounter issues, please contact us.

 Hosting a EUL National Championship